Skip to main content

 1. Do you run the farms under the same business?

-2. Are your farms under different PICs?
+2. Are your farms under different PICs / CPHs?

 Note: For more information on adding a farm see our article Add Farm.